I-rem/snow-crash/level05/Ressources/README.md

 The crontab format is as follows: MIN HOUR DOM(Day of month) MON DOW(Day of week) CMD(command)

 In our case the job is scheduled for every 2 minutes.
-But is going to happen every 2 minutes?
+But what is going to happen every 2 minutes?
 The `-c` flag (aka `--command`) specifies a command that will be invoked by the shell using its -c.
 In our case this command is `sh /usr/sbin/openarenaserver` which simply runs the script called `openarenaserver` located in `/usr/sbin`.
 It then provides the username with the - option.

 So when this command runs the enviroment will behave as if the flag05 user had logged in directly.
 (Great news for us!)